 Safety of all participants is one of our highest priorities.
 Please do not block access to doorways or create congestion in high traffic areas as this could pose a safety issue for yourself and others.
 We have designated seating areas for people who want some time to relax, we encourage you to use them and are happy to direct you to them if you need help finding them.

-Please abide by all Canadian laws while at the Science Centre and in event space.
-Do not bring any illegal items with you into the Science Centre.
-If you have legal restrictions that prohibit you from entering the Science Centre and/or event space, please do not attempt to attend the event as we may be forced to have you escorted out by security.
+Please abide by all Canadian laws while at the Japanese Canadian Cultural Centre and in event space.
+Do not bring any illegal items with you into the Japanese Canadian Cultural Centre.
+If you have legal restrictions that prohibit you from entering the Japanese Canadian Cultural Centre and/or event space, please do not attempt to attend the event as we may be forced to have you escorted out by security or notify authorities.

 Any person banned from the event will not be permitted to enter event space.
-If a person banned from the event causes disruption in the Science Centre, we reserve the right to request security escort you out of the facility.
+If a person banned from the event causes disruption in the Japanese Canadian Cultural Centre, we reserve the right to request security escort you out of the facility or contact local authorities.

 Disobeying other rules stated on this page may also result in removal without a refund.
 Anyone who is overly disruptive to the event or participants of the event may be asked to leave or ejected from event space without a refund.
 We reserve the right to remove anyone we consider to be too disruptive to the event to participate.